How to Pressure Wash a Driveway - The Pressure Washing Driveway Tips

 Clear the driveway before proceed to clean

-The best way to pressure wash driveway is to have all the stubborn stains pre-treated before you use your pressure washer.
-That said, you’ll need different types of chemicals for certain spots and areas.
+The best way to understand how to pressure wash a driveway is to have all the stubborn stains pre-treated before you use your pressure washer.
+With this approach, you'll need different types of chemicals for certain spots and areas.

-Start with the degreaser to clean up oil drips and greasy stains on your concrete.
+For oil and grease stains: Start with the degreaser to clean up oil drips and greasy stains on your concrete.
 Give the spot a few sprays of degreaser and wait for at least a few minutes for the effect to kick in.
-Then use a hard bristle brush to scrub the area to thoroughly get rid of the stain.
+Then use a hard bristle brush to scrub the area to get rid of the stain.
 Rinse off the excess dirt on the particular spot with water before it dries up.

-And for the annoying gum and paint that were stuck on your concrete, applying a few drops of paint stripper or solvent cleaner can help break down their structures relatively easily.
-This would make much easier for later cleaning with your pressure washer.
+For gum and paint: And for the annoying gum and paint that were stuck on your concrete, applying a few drops of paint stripper or solvent cleaner can help break down their structures relatively easily.
+This would make it much easier for later cleaning with your pressure washer.
 Do this a few minutes before you begin to pretreat the spots and make it easier to finish your driveway maintenance job.

 Pretreat the greases and oils first

 With the stubborn spots being pre-treated with the right products, you can now focus on cleaning the entire driveway.
-And to thoroughly clean your driveway, we’ll be using concrete cleaner to get rid of mildew, dirt, and mold.
+To clean your driveway thoroughly, we'll be using concrete cleaner to get rid of mildew, dirt, and mold.

-Start by connecting the machine to your garden hose, or any water source near you, then start the pressure washer.
-If you’re using an electric washer, just press the power button.
-But if it’s a gas-powered machine, you’ll need to pull the starter cord.
+• Connect the machine to your garden hose, or any water source near you, then start the pressure washer

 Remember that it may take a few tries, so do it multiple times until you hear the noise of the engine kicking in.
 And if your machine doesn't fire up, you might need to release pressure in the hose by pulling the trigger a few times.
 Try again and your engine should start running right away.